denyskryvytskyi/denyskryvytskyi.github.io/menu/projects.md

 [Github repo](https://github.com/denyskryvytskyi/Project-Space)

 Attampt to create more complex RPG-like game based on my Asteroids game.
-Also I used MLAgents toolkit to create AI enemies through deep learning.
+Also I used MLAgents toolkit to create AI enemies through reinforcement learning.
 Actually my first attempt to use AI for game engines.
-Also I have written article based on my experiments.
 You can look a little bit fake trailer for this game:

 <video width="100%" height="100%" controls="controls">